shamilnabiyev/automl-time-series/README.md

 # automl-time-series

-Time series analysis using AutoML
+Time series classification using MiniROCKET transformation and AutoML Frameworks